Remembrance Sunday Service, 10.00am.

 At 10.00 am Custos will ring the bell to signal the start of the service, which begins with the choir introit: ‘They shall not grow old as we who are left grow old,’ and continues with familiar music from the Cathedral Choir as well as readings.

-All are welcome to this service – it is recommended that you come early for a seat, as seating will be on a first-come-first-service basis.
-Details of how to book your place as a wreath layer, or indicate you are marching on parade will be available soon.
+All are welcome to this service – no ticket is needed for general seating – it is recommended that you come early for a seat, as seating will be on a first-come-first-service basis.

-Everyone is welcome to join in-person or online via The Cathedral Channel.
+Not able to join in person?
+Everyone is welcome to attend online via The Cathedral Channel.

 The Official Two Minutes’ Silence, 11.00am.